vahidAK/NanoMethPhase/README.md

                         do not need to select any column.
 If you giving as input NanoMethPhase frequency files select
                         this:--columns 1,2,4,5,7
+  --coverage COVERAGE, -cov COVERAGE
+                        Minimum coverage cutoff.
+Default is 1.
+It is recommended that do not filter for coverage as DSS R package will take care of it.
   --Rscript RSCRIPT, -rs RSCRIPT
-                        The path to a particular instance of Rscript to use --script_file SCRIPT_FILE, -sf SCRIPT_FILE
+                        The path to a particular instance of Rscript to use.
+  --script_file SCRIPT_FILE, -sf SCRIPT_FILE
-                        The path to the DSS_DMA.R script file --coverage COVERAGE, -cov COVERAGE
+                        The path to the DSS_DMA.R script file.
+By default the script that was shipped during
-                        Coverage cutoff.
-Default is >=1.
-It is recommended that do not filter for coverage as DSS R package will take care of it.
-  --dis_merge DIS_MERGE, -dm DIS_MERGE
-                        When two DMRs are very close to each other and the distance (in bps) is less than this number, they will be merged into one.
-Default is 100 bps.
-It is used in DSS callDMR function.
-See dma section notes for more details.
-  --minlen MINLEN, -ml MINLEN
-                        Minimum length (in basepairs) required for DMR.
-                        Default is 100 bps.
-It is used in DSS callDMR function.
-  --minCG MINCG, -mcg MINCG
-                        Minimum number of CpG sites required for DMR.
-Default is 15.
-It is used in DSS callDMR function.
+                        nanomethphaseinstallation will be used.
+  --overwrite, -ow      If output files exist overwrite them.

+optional arguments that will be used in DSS DMLtest function.:
   --smoothing_span SMOOTHING_SPAN, -sms SMOOTHING_SPAN
                         The size of smoothing window, in basepairs.
-Default is
+Default is 500.
-                        500. It is used in DSS DMLtest function.
   --smoothing_flag SMOOTHING_FLAG, -smf SMOOTHING_FLAG
                         TRUE/FALSE.
 A flag to indicate whether to apply smoothing in estimating mean methylation levels.
-It is recommended to use smoothing=TRUE for whole-genome BS- seq data, and smoothing=FALSE for sparser data such like from RRBS or hydroxyl-methylation data (TAB-seq). see -ed option and DSS R package details for more information.
+It is recommended to use smoothing TRUE for whole-genome BS- seq data, and smoothing FALSE for sparser data such like from RRBS or hydroxyl-methylation data (TAB-seq). see -ed option and DSS R package details for more information.
 Default is TRUE.
-It is used in DSS DMLtest function.
   --equal_disp EQUAL_DISP, -ed EQUAL_DISP
                         TRUE/FALSE.
 A flag to indicate whether the dispersion in two groups are deemed equal or not.
 Default is